joanschroeder/joanschroeder.github.io/_posts/2021-2-1-Welcome.md

 ---
 layout: post
-title: Welcome!
+title: Hello!
 ---
-Joan Schroeder is a science and climbing fanatic that loves going out on adventures on hikes and to the beach!
+Joan Schroeder is a science and climbing fanatic that loves going out on adventures on hikes and to the beach.
+Come learn more about me!